About the Manitoba Institute of Agrologists

 The objectives of the Institute are to protect and serve the public, specifically it:

-- Sets requirements and standards for registration of and practice by members;
+- Sets requirements and standards for registration of and practice by registrants;

-- Establish and maintain standards of ethics with which all members must comply;
+- Establish and maintain standards of ethics with which all registrants must comply;

-- Hold members accountable to the public and to the profession through a transparent process of review, complaints investigation and discipline; and
+- Hold registrants accountable to the public and to the profession through a transparent process of review, complaints investigation and discipline; and

-- Provide continuing education about the practice of agrology to the public, employers, clients and members.
+- Providing information about the practice of agrology to the public, employers, clients, and regulated members.